Travel, Stay, and Key Information

 Limit alcohol use.

 Use over-the-counter pain relievers, such as ibuprofen (Advil, Motrin), acetaminophen/paracetamol (Tylenol), or naproxen (Aleve).
-In Polanco, you can find these at Oxxo convenience stores and pharmacies (e.g., Farmacias Similares, Farmacias La Generosa Polanco).
+You can find these at Amado, the pastry shop/convenience store conveniently located in the Hyatt’s lobby.
+Elsewhere in Polanco, you can find these at Oxxo convenience stores and pharmacies (e.g., Farmacias Similares, Farmacias La Generosa Polanco).

 Traffic